-Field Markings
+Field markings

-The field of play is marked with lines.
+The field of play must be rectangular and marked with lines.
 These lines belong to the areas of which they are boundaries.

 The two longer boundary lines are called touch lines.
 The two shorter lines are called goal lines.